evan-pieper/week-9-challenge-readme-generator/MdGenerator_output/README.md

   * [Questions](#-Contact-Information)

   ## Installation
-  download and install
+  download the application and install it locally using your node manager of choice.
+Then simply run it from the command line

   ## Usage
-  for educational purposes
+  personal use

   ## License
    ![MIT](https://img.shields.io/badge/license-MIT-blue.svg)